How do I become an Approved Motorcycle Instructor (AMI)?

 Where can I take the tests?

-The theory test (Part 1) is available at six theory test centres throughout Northern Ireland – Ballymena, Belfast, Londonderry, Newry, Omagh and Portadown.
+The theory test (Part 1) is available at any of the six theory test centres throughout Northern Ireland – Ballymena, Belfast, Londonderry, Newry, Omagh and Portadown.

-The Riding Ability and Fitness Test (Part 2) and the Instructional Ability Test (Part 3) will be conducted by DVA from three locations: Craigavon, Londonderry (Newbuildings) and Mallusk.
+The riding ability (Part 2) and the instructional ability test (Part 3) are conducted by DVA from three locations: Craigavon, Londonderry (Newbuildings) and Mallusk.